mj-cycls/docusaurus/docs/getting-started.md

 Sarya is a python framework for building, and publishing AI applications.
 It provides everything you need to transform your project into beautiful UI across multiple platforms.

-in order to get started make sure you generate `TOKEN` from the developer portal at [platform.sarya.com](https://platform.sarya.com).
+in order to get started make sure you get your `SECRET-KEY` from the developer platform at [platform.sarya.com](https://platform.sarya.com).

-We will refer to app and marid interchangeably.

 ### 1. Install